fclaux/fclaux/README.md

 # 👋 Welcome to My GitHub Profile!

 Hey there!
-I'm Florian Claux, a passionate developer who loves coding, learning new technologies, and contributing to the open-source community.
+I'm Florian Claux, a passionate developer who loves coding and learning new technologies.
 Explore my repositories and feel free to collaborate!

 ## 🔧 Technologies & Tools